Oware: Capturing

-In Oware Abapa, capturing occurs only when a player brings the count of an opponent's house to exactly two or three with the final seed he sowed in that turn.
+In Oware Abapa, capturing occurs only when a player brings the count of an opponent's house to exactly two or three with the final seed they sowed in that turn.
 This always captures the seeds in the corresponding house, and possibly more: If the previous-to-last seed also brought an opponent's house to two or three, these are captured as well, and so on until a house is reached which does not contain two or three seeds or does not belong to the opponent.
 The captured seeds are placed in the player's scoring house (or set aside if the board has no scoring houses).
 However, if a move would capture all of an opponent's seeds, the capture is forfeited since this would prevent the opponent from continuing the game, and the seeds are instead left on the board.
 (However, see discussion on Grand Slam variations below).
 In the adjacent diagram, the lower player would capture all the seeds in houses e, d, and c but not b (as it has four seeds) or a (since it is not contiguous to the other captured houses).